Momentum seems to be picking up in the SMB marketing automation space.

 The Webinar Jam team just launched Karta.
 An all-in-one marketing automation solution.
 While the space is moving more towards decoupling apps and using technology stacks to run their business, Kartra runs the other way into the past.

-Listen, it takes years to build a solid email marketing platform
+It takes years to build a solid email marketing platform

 Listen, it takes years to build a solid email marketing platform.
 Even longer for a marketing automation platform.
 There are simply no shortcuts.
 This is the reason why I’ll never use a new, untested, tool for my marketing automation needs.